MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

     ![Button to activate 360 Viewer.](images/enter-360-viewer.jpg)

-1. The first time you try to launch 360 Viewer on a specific domain, the browser will ask for consent to enter an immersive view.
+1. The first time you try to launch 360 Viewer on a specific domain, the browser asks for consent to enter an immersive view.
 Select **Allow**.
 1. [Air tap](hololens2-basic-usage.md#select-using-air-tap) to bring up the playback controls.
 Use [hand rays and air tap](hololens2-basic-usage.md#select-using-air-tap) to play/pause, skip forward/back, turn captions on/off, or stop the experience (which exits the immersive view).
 The playback controls will disappear after a few seconds of inactivity.

 #### Top WebXR and 360 Viewer known issues